If your hometown's been shot by astronaut/prolific shutterbug Chris Hadfield, it's probably viewable on this interactive map.

 More than half of Poland doesn't seem to be reading anything.
 Would a more festive library design help them pick up a book?

-The fifth installment in our series mapping the class divides in America's cities and metros.
+The ninth in our series exploring the class divides across America's largest cities and metros.